 - Tests are planned and conducted in partnership with the Director of Operational Test and Evaluation, Director of Developmental Test and Evaluation, and with the Army, Navy, and Air Force Operational Test Agencies to embed operational test and warfighter requirements in the test program.

 - Warfighters, who operate the deployed system, ensure that tests use operational doctrine and real-world constraints while evaluating new concepts of operations and exercising tactics, techniques, and procedures.

 - Testing provides warfighters with confidence in the basic design of theBMDS, its hit-to-kill effectiveness, and its inherent operational capability.

 - The Missile Defense Agency's Directorate for Test executes BMDS test policy, manages the BMDS Test Baseline, and provides programmatic and technical direction and oversight of the test program and test resources.

-- The Directorate for Test is located primarily in Huntsville, Ala., and Colorado Springs, Colo., with additional personnel at other locations around the world to provide test planning, test execution, and data analysis support.
+- The Directorate for Test is located primarily in Huntsville, Alabama, and Colorado Springs, Colorado, with additional personnel at other locations around the world to provide test planning, test execution, and data analysis support.